Action for Genomic integrity through Research!

 Thanks to everyone who took action to make more people aware of the risks of tanning booths and salons, especially for adolescents!

-(We encouraged people to visit local tanning booth businesses with our old flyer (in the language preferred - still expecting one more soon, our 17th translation) and discuss risks to health that can be readily avoided.
+(We encouraged people to visit local tanning booth businesses with our old flyer (in the language preferred - Ukrainian is our 17th translation) and discuss risks to health that can be readily avoided.

 Contact us if you would like to join in for future actions, and also act to sustain the future of AGiR!

 (also, please let us know if you would like us to organize another special chocolate sale! =D )